Skip to content

 Different roles get different levels of access.
 For example, editor can upload and delete, while viewer can only download.

-• Restrict bucket_id in row checks to control which buckets a role can access.
+• Use custom checks on bucket_id to control which buckets a role can access.

 • Use the public role for files that should be accessible without authentication.